VOLTTRON/volttron/services/core/SQLHistorian/README.rst

 SQLHistorian
 ============

-This is a historian agent that writes data to a SQLite, Mysql, Postgres, or Redshift database based on the connection parameters in the configuration.
+This is a historian agent that writes data to a SQLite, Mysql, Postgres, TimeScale, or Redshift database based on the connection parameters in the configuration.
 The sql historian has been programmed to allow for inconsistent network connectivity (automatic re-connection to tcp based databases).
 All additions to the